kilfour/QuickFuzzr/reference.md

 ```
 Subsequent calls to `Fuzzr.One<T>()` will generate between 2 and 5 nested levels of `Turtle` instances,
 depending on the random draw and available recursion budget.
+Depth is per type, not global.
+Each recursive type manages its own budget.

+**Exceptions:**
+- `ArgumentOutOfRangeException`: When min is negative.

+**Exceptions:**
+- `ArgumentOutOfRangeException`: When max is lesser than min
 ### Configr End On T
 ### Configr.Ignore(...)
 **Usage:**